Convolvesan array with a kernel (or another array).

 is an n-element vector, K

-is an m-element vector (m n), and S
+is an m-element vector (m S

 is the scale factor.